hidglobal/digitalpersona-access-management-api/docs/digitalpersona-authentication.md

 The DigitalPersona Web Authentication API is a higher-level JavaScript API used to implement authentication of supported credentials in your web-based application.

-As an alternative, you can use the lower-level RESTful API described [here](https://hidglobal.github.io/digitalpersona-sample-web/).
+As an alternative, you can use the lower-level Web API described [here](https://hidglobal.github.io/digitalpersona-sample-web/).

 View the [DigitalPersona Web Authentication API](https://hidglobal.github.io/digitalpersona-authentication/) documentation.